 Prior to the interview, contact each candidate via email or phone with some guidance around what to expect and some tips to set them up for success.
 You may want to encourage them to:

 - Test their computer with your preferred video conferencing platform.
 In your calendar invite to each candidate, provide a clear explanation of how to connect with the tech you’re using.
 There are a number of different video options on the market and all operate differently.
-Whether you’re using Zoom, Skype, Microsoft Teams, Google Hangouts or any other platform, be sure your candidate is familiar and confident using it before the interview.
+Whether you’re using Zoom, Skype, Microsoft Teams, Google Meet or any other platform, be sure your candidate is familiar and confident using it before the interview.
 No interviewer wants to waste their time while a candidate sorts out their tech issues.

 - Use headphones.
 Headphones will help candidates to reduce ambient noise and other distractions, which will make it easier for you to hear and focus on them.